Hawker-Siddeley/British Aerospace 125 series

 Fortunately British Aerospace made the Series 800 more easy to recognise from earlier versions, because the curved cockpit windows are a clear characteristic.
 Furthermore, the dorsal fin under the rear fuselage has disappeared and the nose gear doors close again after the landing gear has been lowered.

 Hawker 800 was the new marketing name of the BAe125 Series 800A/B after acquisition by Raytheon.
 There are no further differences.
+It retains wing fences from earlier Series.

 This version also has US military designation C-29A, being used for flight calibration.
 The same aircraft is designated U-125 in Japanese service.
 The JASDF also operates a search and rescue (SAR) version of the Hawker 800, named U-125A.